-- Add 100 μL Anti-STAT1 detection antibody to all wells (except chromogen blanks). - b Tap gently on the plate to mix, cover with Plate Cover and incubate 1 hour at room temperature. - Wash wells for a total of 4 times following washing instructions. - d After the final wash blot dry on a lint free paper towel to remove any remaining wash buffer.
+- Add 100 μL Anti-Phospho-STAT1 [pTyr701] detection antibody to all wells (except chromogen blanks). - b Tap gently on the plate to mix, cover with Plate Cover and incubate 1 hour at room temperature. - c Wash wells for a total of 4 times following washing instructions. - d After the final wash blot dry on a lint free paper towel to remove any remaining wash buffer.